Your 3 Months Old Baby Growth and Development

 12 Week Old Baby Development

-Your 12 week old will be sleeping longer at a stretch up to 4 hours without waking up for feeding.
-The baby starts to get the difference between day and night, and sleeps more during the night while waking up once or twice for feeding.
+Your 12-week-old will be sleeping longer at a stretch, up to 4 hours without waking up for feeding (1).
+The baby starts to notice the difference between day and night and sleeps more during the night while waking up once or twice for feeding.
 Her sleep pattern is changing slowly but surely.
-Her eyes will be well-coordinated, and she will fix her gaze over toys and the mother’s face, and depth perception will be better, too.
+Her eyes will be well-coordinated, and she will fix her gaze on toys and the mother’s face, and her depth perception will be better, too.
 She will enjoy watching her own hands.
-If your baby seems like she’s squinting, take your doctor’s advice, since it could mean vision issues later.
+If your baby seems like she’s squinting, take your doctor’s advice since it could mean vision issues later.

 13 Week Old Baby Development

 Your baby’s vision is steadily improving, as does her perception of colour.
+She is able to focus on objects and faces and also able to follow a moving object with her eyes (2).
 It is also the right time to give your baby a whiff of fresh flowers or a sweet-smelling fruit.
 She will turn her head towards music and other interesting sounds.
 Her motor skills and hand-eye coordination will start to get better when she enters week 13.
 Shrieking sounds will be common at this stage, and you will often find your little one cooing to herself.

 14 Week Old Baby Development

-Your baby’s world is now at its fullest and most colourful glory, as she can now differentiate between hues and bold colours.
+Your baby’s world is now at its fullest and most colourful glory, as she can now differentiate between hues and bold colours (3).
 Her world is suddenly a new one with fresh and vibrant colours being infused into it.
-She will begin to respond more enthusiastically to your presence in the room, and give a more pronounced reaction to your voice.
+She will begin to respond more enthusiastically to your presence in the room and give a more pronounced reaction to your voice (4).

 15 Week Old Baby Development

-As the neck muscles grow stronger, the baby can holds her head upright, and look above when sleeping on her belly.
-Help your baby to strengthen these muscles by propping up pillows behind her, or by adopting a slightly-upright position in the stroller.
+As the neck muscles grow stronger, the baby can hold her head upright and look above when sleeping on her belly (5).
+Help your baby to strengthen these muscles by propping up pillows behind her or by adopting a slightly upright position in the stroller.
 Expect a few cries during the night when she attempts to roll over and gets stuck doing so.
-It is best to put your baby on her tummy as early as possible, so that she gets used to it.
+It is best to put your baby on her tummy as early as possible so that she gets used to it.

 Baby Health